QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/lqramsey.rst

     @test path.Π[43] ≈ -0.18634133373855144 # plot tests
   end

-The legends on the figures indicate the variables being tracked
+The legends on the figures indicate the variables being tracked.

 Most obvious from the figure is tax smoothing in the sense that tax revenue is much less variable than government expenditure